Alix Nyokas: Career

-Nyokas started his career at Paris Saint Germain, and then played for Chambéry Savoie HB, Frisch Auf Göppingen and VfL Gummersbach.
-At international level, he played for the France national team.
+Nyokas started his career at Paris Saint Germain, and then played for Dijon Bourgogne HB in the 2010–11 season.
+In 2012 he joined Chambéry Savoie HB.
+In 2014 he joined German side Frisch Auf Göppingen.
+In 2016 he joined league rivals VfL Gummersbach.

 After the 2016–17 season, Nyokas retired from playing handball.
 However, on 4 September 2018, he returned to professional handball as a player of Portuguese side S.L.
 Benfica.
+In 2021 he joined North Macedonian team RK Metalurg Skopje together with his twin brother Olivier Nyokas.
+The very same season he joined city rivals RK Vardar Skopje.
+Here he won the 2022 North Macedonian Cup and Championship.